 A. It is a compressed air system operating as a continuous brake throughout the train.
-The reducing or increasing of the air pressure in the train pipe controls the application and release of the brakes respectively.
+The reducing or increasing of the air pressure in the Brake Pipe controls the application or release of the brakes respectively.

-43. Q. Name the principal parts of the Air Brake equipment on the locomotive.
+43. Q. Name the principal parts of the Air Brake equipment on the Locomotive.

-A. Air Compressor, Main Reservoir, Driver's Brake Valve, Train Pipe, Triple Valve, Auxiliary Reservoir, Brake Cylinder, Related Air Pipes and fittings, and Brake Rigging.
+A. Air Compressor, Main Reservoir, Driver's Brake Valve, Brake Pipe, Triple Valve, Auxiliary Reservoir, Brake Cylinder, related air pipes and fittings, and brake rigging.
 The Straight Air Brake is also fitted to some locomotives.